courtneyphillips/question-and-answer-forum/README.md

 ## Motivation

 GNARledge was created as an exercise in Ember.js app creation, especially with forms, database associations, library dependencies, and aesthetically-pleasing styles.

 ## Functionality

 GNARledge is a basic 'wilderness survival'-themed internet forum where users can post questions, and "experts" can peruse all available questions and post corresponding answers when applicable.
 Just like "Yahoo Answers", but hopefully a bit easier on the eyes.

+## Installation

+While GNARledge is a simple web application and doesn't need to be _formally_ 'installed', in order to view directly from the source code, you must navigate to the project folder in the terminal, and run `python -m SimpleHTTPServer` (case sensitive) to fire up the server and view.

 ## Contribute